chrisdaaz/recasting-antiquity/content/glossary.md

 *chiton*.
 Ancient Greek clothing.
 A draped garment formed from a single piece of cloth folded around the body, pinned at the shoulders, and tied at the waist.
 Worn by both men and women.

 *Classical period*.
-Historical period in the ancient Mediterranean, conventionally dated between the fall of the Athenian tyranny in 510 BCE and the death of Alexander III, the Great in 323 BCE.
+Historical period in the ancient Mediterranean, conventionally dated between the fall of the Athenian tyranny in 510 BCE and the death of Alexander III, the Great, in 323 BCE.

 *edition*.
 The number of impressions printed once the artist has completed and approved the trial proofs.
 Whistler's lithographic editions usually comprised between twelve and twenty-five impressions; once he considered the edition complete, he would have the stone erased.